apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

 :::note

-* ApeCloud MySQL currently supports multiple configuration templates, so `--config-spec` is required.
+* `--config-spec` is required to specify a configuration template since ApeCloud MySQL currently supports multiple templates.
+You can run `kbcli cluster describe-config mysql-cluster` to view the all template names.
 * If there are multiple components in a cluster, use `--component` to specify a component.

 :::

-2. View the status of the parameter configuration.
+1. View the status of the parameter configuration.

    ```bash
    kbcli cluster describe-ops xxx -n default
    ```

-3. Connect to the database to verify whether the parameters are configured as expected.
+2. Connect to the database to verify whether the parameters are configured as expected.

    ```bash
    kbcli cluster connect mysql-cluster